Why your vault password matters

 - Forget to tell family where to find it

-Your master password needs to be accessible to your family after you're gone.
+Your vault password needs to be accessible to your family after you're gone.
 Here are safe options:

 - With your will – Store it in a sealed envelope with your attorney or in your safe with your will